Gigi Hadid Rocks A Killer Pink Jumpsuit, All Smiles After One Of Her Most Successful Fashion Months Ever

 Gigi took to Instagram Wednesday night to share a photo with her 43.6 million followers.
 A windswept beauty, the model sports one of her signature smirks before she gets into a black car.
 She looks absolutely stunning in an all-pink jumpsuit.
 Her blonde hair is perfectly accentuated by the wind.
 Her eyes are bright and luminous as she thinks back on her successful month.

-She used the caption to thank everyone who helped make her month so “special”.
+She used the caption to thank everyone who helped make her month so “special.”
 According to the model, there are too many names to tag, but she’s extremely grateful for all the support she’s received.

-Gigi’s all pink outfit harkens back to last year, when the model sported an all pink leather get-up that was one of her best fashion moments to date.
+Gigi’s all-pink outfit harkens back to last year, when the model sported an all-pink leather get-up that was one of her best fashion moments to date.
 In fact, the star even posted a throwback today that involved the pink ensemble (just hours before her most recent post).

 Clearly, the model looks stunning in the shimmery rose color.
 Her golden complexion is perfectly complemented by her blonde tendrils and dewy makeup.

 Gigi is right — she did have a special Fashion Month.
-One of the most talked about moments involved a bridal gown worn by Gigi that was carried by butterfly puppets, as previously reported by The Inquisitr.
+One of the most talked about moments involved a bridal gown worn by Gigi that was carried by butterfly puppets, as previously reported by the Inquisitr.
 The dress was worn during the Moschino runway in Milan and fans were absolutely blown away by the model’s ethereal look.
 Jeremy Scott was to thank for that brilliant fashion moment, as he was the creative director in charge.

 View this post on Instagram